danielbush/lean-remote-containers/README.md

       `.devcontainer/`.)
 Subsequent sessions should be almost instant.
 - `ctrl/cmd+shift+p` + `Remote-Containers: Reopen Locally`
   - puts vscode back into your local environment again.
 - Exiting vscode appears to exit the container.
+Which means it will never run again but may still be listed if you run `docker ps -a`.
+All of which is fine because a new container will get started next time you start vscode.
 - The `Remote-Containers: Rebuild and Reopen in Container` command rebuilds the MS part of the lean docker image.
 Note this won't rebuild lean.
 See further down to rebuild the whole lean docker image to get the latest lean.